-The goods whose demand tends to increase as the income of the consumer rises, are called normal goods.
+The goods whose demand tends to increase as the income of the consumer rises are called normal goods.
 As against this, inferior goods are the goods which encounter a fall in demand as the income of consumer rises.

 Income is the basic determinant of the market demand which determines the purchasing power of the consumer.
 Therefore, the individuals who have higher disposable incomes spend the larger part of their incomes on consumer goods and services as compared to lower incomes.

-Income elasticity of goods describes some significant characteristics of demand for goods in question.
+Income elasticity of goods describes some significant characteristics of the demand for goods in question.
 When income elasticity is zero, the quantity demanded is unresponsive to changes in income.
 When income elasticity is more than one, then there is an increase in quantity demanded.
 When income elasticity is less than one, then there is a decrease in quantity demanded.
-So, here we are talking about the difference between normal goods and inferior goods, i.e. how income affects demand curve.
+So, here we are talking about the difference between normal goods and inferior goods, i.e. how income affects the demand curve.

 Content: Normal Goods Vs Inferior Goods

 Normal goods refer to the goods which are demanded in increasing quantities as the income of consumer rises and in decreasing quantity as the income of consumer drops, but price remains same.
 Although, the rate of increase in demand will be lower than the increase in income.
 Furniture, clothing, automobiles are some common examples which fall under this category.

 The quantity demanded of normal goods goes up with the rise in consumer’s real income but at different rates and at different levels of income, i.e. the demand for good increases at a faster rate with an increase in income, however, slows down with a further rise in income.